 Also receiving recognition by Assemblywoman Quirk-Silva’s office is student Catherine Cueva, who just completed her associate degree in political science and will be continuing at UCLA in the fall.
 Catherine received the California Latino Legislative Caucus Foundation (CLLCF) Award which comes with a $5000 scholarship.
 Ms. Cueva, you might recall, currently represents Cypress College on the Student Leadership Council at the Hope Center, and also serves as a workforce commissioner in the city of Stanton.
 We are #CYProud of Catherine and wish her our congratulations!

 Henry Hua, Dean of Business and CIS, has been selected by SynED for their CyberHero series, which “highlights cyber heroes who quietly go above and beyond in helping to prepare our national cyberforce.”
-The press release about Henry and the CyberHero series can be found here.
+Read the press release about Henry and the CyberHero series.
 We appreciate Henry’s guidance and leadership in helping us create successful opportunities for our students.
 Congratulations, Dean Hua!